Muthu-78/Muthu-78/README.md

 - 👋 Hi, I’m Muthu
 -
 - 👀 I’m interested in ...
-Data analytics
+Machine Learning and web development
 -
 -  I’m currently learning ...
-Data analytics with python
+More detail in machine learning
 -
 -  I’m looking to collaborate on ...
 -